 BAKING SODA is another incredible ingredient to add in as it’s alkaline properties help to neutralize acids and calm itching in the skin.
 It also helps to kill bacteria that may be present.
 We also use baking soda in our Skin Soothing Bath Tea.

 CLAY plays a huge roll in cleansing, nourishing and healing.
-They can also help to absorb toxins and impurities while leaving behind nourishing minerals that feed the skin.
-Our favorite beauty and healing clay is sodium bentonite, which is the number one ingredient in our Herbal Baby Powder, what I wash my hair with, goes into our homemade toothpaste, and has plenty of other uses!
+It can also help to absorb toxins and impurities while leaving behind nourishing minerals that feed the skin.
+Our favorite beauty and healing clay is sodium bentonite, which is also the number one ingredient in our Herbal Baby Powder, what I wash my hair with, goes into our homemade toothpaste, and has plenty of other uses!
 Tip: Download our free printable checklist on bentonite clay below!
 Kaolin clay is also a great option and is used as a filler clay in many cosmetics based on its smooth texture and easy application.
 I like to use both in this recipe, but you can choose one or the other if you prefer.

 Already subscribed?
 CLICK HERE to log into our resource library.

-ALOE VERA GEL or VEGETABLE GLYCERIN will help with the overall texture of this lotion, but also offer some healing befits of their own.
+ALOE VERA GEL or VEGETABLE GLYCERIN will help with the overall texture of this lotion, and will also offer some healing befits of their own.
 As you probably already know, aloe vera has been used for ages (literally) to soothe sunburns, wounds, and skin rashes.
 It also contains moisturizing properties which will help soothe itchiness.
 Glycerin cleanses and locks moisture into the skin.

 Homemade Calamine Lotion

 - 3 Tbsp Non-nano Zinc Oxide (get it here)

 - 3 Tbsp Clay(s): I suggest Sodium Bentonite Clay (or a mix of Bentonite and Kaolin Clay)